Kaltsoon/react-native-material/material/3-communicating-with-server.md

 ## Evolving the structure

 Once our application grows larger there might times when certain files grow too large to manage.
-For example we have component `A` which renders components `B` and `C`.
+For example, we have component `A` which renders the components `B` and `C`.
 All these components are defined in a file _A.jsx_ in a _components_ directory.
-We would like to extract components `B` and `C` in to their own files _B.jsx_ and _C.jsx_ without major refactors.
+We would like to extract components `B` and `C` into their own files _B.jsx_ and _C.jsx_ without major refactors.
 We have two options:

 1. Create files _B.jsx_ and _C.jsx_ in the _components_ directory.
-This results to the following structure:
+This results in the following structure:

 ```
 components/